Supraja0510/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1. Define the package as scipy.linalg import lu.
+1.Read the elements of augmented matrix into arrays a and b 2.Calculate elements of L and U
-2. Get input from user and print L and U matrix by 'print' .
+3.Print elements of L and U
-3. Define a package as "from scipy.linalg import lu_factor, lu_solve" and create the variable as 'X' include the package in that variable.
-4. print the variable 'X'
+4.Find V by solving LV = B by forward substitution 5.Find X by solving UX = V by backward substitution 6.Print Array X as the solution

 ## Program:
 (i) To find the L and U matrix